 5. Apply occupational justice, population-based practice, advocacy as intervention, persuasive communication, innovation and leadership to occupational therapy practice.

-6. Communicate and collaborate effectively, in both oral and written form, independently and within a group, using the appropriate conventions of the discipline
+6. Communicate and collaborate effectively, in both oral and written form, independently and within pairs, using the appropriate conventions of the discipline.

 - Occupational science